 - Meet sustainability goals by implementing sustainable building practices necessary to conserve energy, water and other natural resources, promote human health and safety, and enhance a high quality, enduring structure.

 This project will benefit the community by retaining the site as an affordable rental venue, while enhancing the flexibility of the site to hold many types of group events.

-- Spring 2020: Conduct focus-group stakeholder engagement meetings and emailed surveys to past users of the site; Develop and document the Schematic Design
+- Summer 2020: Conducted focus-group stakeholder engagement meetings and emailed surveys to past users of the site; Developed and documented the Schematic Design (details below)

 Please note that as with any construction project, schedules are projected as accurately as possible, but all dates are subject to change.
 The project team will continue to provide schedule updates as the project nears construction.